 Through the application of biology, chemistry, earth sciences and physics, our sciences curriculum explores the connections between science and everyday life.
 Students use scientific inquiry to develop and apply critical and creative thinking about research and design, as well as the identification of assumptions and alternative explanations.
 Students learn to appreciate and respect the ideas of others, gain solid ethical reasoning skills and establish a sense of responsibility as members of local and global communities.

 MATHEMATICS

-Our mathematics curriculum has four branches of mathematical study:
+The framework for MYP mathematics outlines four branches of mathematical study: